Property Rights in France - Water

 Unless otherwise specified by agreement, no third party has the right to fish on a private stretch of water that runs through privately owned property.

-However, in order to gain access to the river it may be necessary to go across private property for which the consent of the owner must be obtained and can be refused!
+In order to gain access to the river it may be necessary to go across private property for which the consent of the owner must be obtained and can be refused!

 Fishing licences in France are controlled by local voluntary fishing associations, acting on behalf of the government.